eldonaldo/VRMeshViewer/README.md

 Gesture-driven Virtual Reality Mesh Viewer
 ==========================================

-VRMeshViewer is a virtual reality tool, that allows the user to inspect 3D models in OBJ wavefront format using the Oculus Rift DK2 and transform the model by forming simple gestures using a Leap Motion mounted in front of the Oculus Rift.
+VRMeshViewer is a virtual reality tool written in C++, that allows the user to inspect 3D models in OBJ wavefront format using the Oculus Rift DK2 and transform the model by forming simple gestures using a Leap Motion mounted in front of the Oculus Rift.

 It features two different operating modes: augmented reality and virtual environment.
 In augmented reality mode,